HPotter-Spring-2020/teamInfo/README.md

 * This team's **official** repositories are the org level repos at [HPotter-Spring-2020](https://github.com/HPotter-Spring-2020)
 * Each repo has branches `dev`, `master`, and feature branches
   * Feature branches are created by team members
-  * `dev` is the destination for feature branches.
-Feature braches are merged to `dev` via pull requests **with review**
-  * `master` stays in sync with [Dr. Beaty's master branch](https://github.com/drsjb80/HPotter/tree/master).
-Our team only updates this branch by pulling from Dr. Beaty's master and pushing to our team master
+  * `dev` and `master` branches stay in sync with [Dr. Beaty's master branch](https://github.com/drsjb80/HPotter/tree/master).
+Our team only updates these branches by pulling from Dr. Beaty's dev and master and pushing to our team's dev and master

 ### Working with team repos
 * Work on the team repo.
 Do not create your own fork.